ecamo19/learning_book/docs/how_to/use_force_eo.md

 #### Digital Elevation model (DEM)

+In principle, FORCE L2PS can be used without a DEM (FILE_DEM = NULL).
+In this case, the surface is assumed to be flat at z = 0m a.s.l.
+However it is strongly advised to use a DEM.

-A DEM is necessary in l2ps to:
+A DEM is necessary to:

 - Enhanced cloud and cloud shadow detection.
 This step is used to distinguish cloud shadows from water and topographic shadows.